keith-kurak/ReactNativeSampleChat/README.md

 [Testing with shallow rendering](http://airbnb.io/enzyme/docs/api/shallow.html)

 More here soon.
 I started down the snapshot-based testing, got one to work (may have broken it since then).
 It looks great, pretty easy to work with.
 The part I worry about is, say, changing a button and having that invalidate the snapshot of everything that used a button.
 Therefore, I wonder if shallow rendering (which doesn't render sub-components) could work with snapshotting.
 Each test would take a snapshot of a shallow render, failing if the code has changed the shallow render since the snapshot.
 That would avoid the issue of invalidating many tests with a single component change.

-### Automated UI Testing with Appium

-Give me time.
-I will get there!
-Someday.

 ### Other Fun Stuff